harshita214/Chrome-Extension/Random Activity Generator/README.md

 # **Random Activity Generator Extension**

-This extension generate new activities every time we click on the new group/solo button.
+This extension generates new activities every time we click on the new group/solo button.

 ## Technologies used: